KredX Blog KredX Blog

 It is pivotal for small businesses to maintain a healthy credit score throughout their business life cycle.
 Small businesses use credit to run daily operations.
 Even if you operate a home business, you will need a credit card or loan to launch your business effectively.
 In short, all small businesses must maintain a good credit score.
 This especially becomes vital when applying for a long term loan for your business.
 Over 87% of small businesses get credit approval, but maintaining it becomes challenging.

-Although building credit for any business is a slow process yet if done right it can help your business accelerate its growth.
-Good credit history is an indication of your past purchasing behaviour.
+Although building credit for any business is a slow process if done right it can help your business accelerate its growth.
+A good credit history is an indication of your past purchasing behavior.
 Therefore, it is advisable to follow these quick simple strategies to build and maintain a healthy credit score.

 It is advisable for small businesses to meet their daily expenses with a business credit card instead of using personal credit cards.
 This is especially useful when it comes to making big purchases like office equipment, large shipments, and travel expenses.
 Credit cards used solely for business can help boost your business’s credit score.
 Credit experts often recommend taking a business credit card that particularly suits your daily business needs.
 If your company has recurring payments or small expenses, it is best to own a business credit card to pay them off quickly.
 A business credit card is an excellent option for recurring or minor expenses that can be paid off quickly.